ZhgChg.Li

 }

-When a new version number is created and ready for submission, you can fill in the version information, update details, and select the Build to submit for review at this stage.
+When a new version number is created and ready for submission, this stage allows you to fill in version information, update details, and select the Build to submit for review.

 App Version Status — Ready For Review